oceanprotocol/contracts/README.md

 - Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 level.

-- Safer Staking - Better IDOs: An automated DT staking contract which helps to avoid rug-pull for new DTs into the market
+- Safer Staking - Better IDOs: An automated DT staking and vesting contract which helps to avoid rug-pull for new DTs into the market.

 - Help Ocean community: Ocean Community will receive 0.1% swap fee on pools or fixed price exchange, if Ocean is not the basetoken